bvgastel/xmas/README.md

 Project documentation
 ---------------------
 We use LaTeX for most of the project documents like the plan, a tutorial or a guide.
-Any kind of document that needs to look good on paper and is more than just a screenfull.
+Any kind of document that needs to look good on paper and is more than just a screenful.

 System documentation
 --------------------
-We use markdown with pandoc format for most of the system documentation (excluding the larger documents containing architecture or design documents).
+We use markdown with pandoc format for most of the system documentation

 Development process
 ===================